 The course addresses issues relating to the death penalty, including its history as well as its level of effectiveness, costs, and discriminatory application.
 In addition, the course will analyze data on miscarriages of justice and public opinion and the effect of Supreme Court decisions.
-1 c.u.

-SOC 314 SOCIOLOGY OF MADNESS AND MARGINALITY (Also WD4S 214)
+SOC 314 SOCIOLOGY OF MADNESS AND MARGINALITY